jacobthebanana/McGill-Fall-2019-COMP-250-Assignment-3-Banana-Test/README.md

 javac BananaTest.java
 ```

-To run the test using default parameters, simply run
+To run the test using default parameters,
 ```
 java BananaTest
 ```